Elie Wiesel: On the Arab–Israeli conflict

+Awards and other activism

 Wiesel was awarded the Nobel Peace Prize in 1986 for speaking out against violence, repression, and racism.
-The Norwegian Nobel Committee described Wiesel as "one of the most important spiritual leaders and guides in an age when violence, repression, and racism continue to characterize the world".
-Wiesel explained his feelings during his acceptance speech:
+The Norwegian Nobel Committee described Wiesel as "one of the most important spiritual leaders and guides in an age when violence, repression, and racism continue to characterize the world" and called him a "messenger to mankind".
+It also stressed that Wiesel's commitment originated in the sufferings of the Jewish people but that he expanded it to embrace all repressed peoples and races.

+In his acceptance speech he delivered a message "of peace, atonement, and human dignity".
+He explained his feelings: "Silence encourages the tormentor, never the tormented.
+Sometimes we must interfere.
+When human lives are endangered, when human dignity is in jeopardy, national borders and sensitivities become irrelevant."

 He received many other prizes and honors for his work, including the Congressional Gold Medal in 1985, the Presidential Medal of Freedom, and The International Center in New York's Award of Excellence.

 He was also elected to the American Academy of Arts and Letters in 1996.

 Wiesel co-founded Moment magazine with Leonard Fein in 1975.
 They founded the magazine to provide a voice for American Jews.
 He was also a member of the International Advisory Board of NGO Monitor.

-Wiesel became a regular speaker on the subject of the Holocaust.
-As a political activist, he advocated for many causes, including Israel, the plight of Soviet and Ethiopian Jews, the victims of apartheid in South Africa, Argentina's Desaparecidos, Bosnian victims of genocide in the former Yugoslavia, Nicaragua's Miskito Indians, and the Kurds.
+A staunch opponent of the death penalty, Wiesel stated that he thought that even Adolf Eichmann should not have been executed.
+Wiesel advocated clemency in the Cheshire murder case, instead supporting a life sentence of hard labor for the perpetrators.

+Wiesel, a supporter of immigrant's rights, popularized the slogan "No human being is illegal". stating "you who are so-called illegal aliens should know that no human being is illegal.
+That is a contradiction in terms Human beings can be beautiful or more beautiful, they can be fat or skinny, they can be right or wrong, but illegal?
+How can a human being be illegal?"

 In April 1999, Wiesel delivered the speech "The Perils of Indifference" in Washington D.C., criticizing the people and countries who chose to be indifferent while the Holocaust was happening.
 He defined indifference as being neutral between two sides, which, in this case, amounts to overlooking the victims of the Holocaust.
 Throughout the speech, he expressed the view that a little bit of attention, either positive or negative, is better than no attention at all.

 In 2003, he discovered and publicized the fact that at least 280,000 Romanian and Ukrainian Jews, along with other groups, were massacred in Romanian-run death camps.

 In 2005, he gave a speech at the opening ceremony of the new building of Yad Vashem, the Israeli Holocaust History Museum: